olegdayo/OlegDaYo/README.md

 #### Additional knowledges:
 ![RenPy](https://img.shields.io/badge/-RenPy-00aa00?style=for-the-badge)
 ![Unity](https://img.shields.io/badge/-Unity-eeeeee?style=for-the-badge&logo=unity&logoColor=000)

+#### Olimpiads:
+- Awardee of the 2nd degree of HSE team programming olympiad "The highest test"
+- Awardee of the Moscow Conference " Science for Life”
+- Winner of the All-Russian competition of design research works "Transport of the future" in the section "New vehicles"
+- Awardee of the 3rd degree of HSE Olympiad "The highest test.
+Electronics and computer engineering”

 <!--
 **OFFLUCK/OFFLUCK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.